LocNguyenHuu/NomadSuite/replit.md

 ## Overview

-NomadSuite is a full-stack web application designed for freelancers and digital nomads who need to manage their business operations while maintaining compliance with international travel and tax regulations.
-The platform combines CRM functionality, invoicing, travel tracking, visa management, and document storage in a single workspace-based application.
+NomadSuite is a full-stack web application for freelancers and digital nomads, designed to manage business operations while ensuring compliance with international travel and tax regulations.
+It integrates CRM, invoicing, travel tracking, visa management, and document storage into a single workspace, targeting remote professionals who need to manage client relationships, revenue, tax residency, visa deadlines, and critical documents across multiple countries.

-The application targets solo freelancers and small teams who work remotely across multiple countries and need to track client relationships, revenue, travel days for tax residency purposes, visa expiration dates, and important documents.

 ## User Preferences